Jeremy Hill: 2015 season

 Hill started the Bengals' season opener against the Oakland Raiders and had 19 carries for 63 rushing yards and two touchdowns as the Bengals won by a score of 33–13.
-The following week, he was benched in favor of Giovanni Bernard after fumbling twice against the San Diego Chargers.
+The following week, he was benched in favor of Giovani Bernard after fumbling twice against the San Diego Chargers.
 He finished the game with only 10 carries for 39 rushing yards as Bernard ran for 123 yards, helping the Bengals win by a score of 24–10.
 On October 4, 2015, Hill had nine rushing attempts for 40 rushing yards and a career-high three touchdowns as the Bengals defeated the Kansas City Chiefs 36–21.
 In Week 6, Hill had 16 carries for 56 rushing yards and caught his first career touchdown reception on a 13-yard pass from quarterback Andy Dalton, as the Bengals defeated the Buffalo Bills.
 On December 6, 2015, Hill ran for a season-high 98 yards on 22 carries and a touchdown in the Bengals' 37–3 victory over the Cleveland Browns, his eighth touchdown of the season.

 The play that Hill will likely be remembered for during his time in Cincinnati occurred on January 9, 2016.
-He ran for 50 yards on 12 carries and a touchdown in the Bengals' AFC Wild Card Round game against the Pittsburgh Steelers.
+He ran for 50 yards on 12 carries and a touchdown in the Bengals' AFC Wild Card Round game against the Steelers.
 With 1:30 remaining in the fourth quarter, Hill fumbled the ball on the Pittsburgh 20-yard line, leading to a Steelers' recovery and 18–16 victory after the Bengals took a 16–15 lead with less than two minutes remaining in the game and got the ball back on a Vontaze Burfict interception.
 Hill finished the 2015 season with 794 yards on 223 rushes for an average of 3.6 yards per carry.
-He finished the season tied with Devonta Freeman of the Atlanta Falcons, Adrian Peterson of the Minnesota Vikings, and DeAngelo Williams of the Pittsburgh Steelers for most rushing touchdowns in the NFL with 11.
+He finished the season tied with Devonta Freeman of the Falcons, Adrian Peterson of the Minnesota Vikings, and DeAngelo Williams of the Steelers for most rushing touchdowns in the NFL with 11.

 2016 season

-In Week 3, Hill had 17 carries for 97 yards and a season-high two touchdowns in a 17–29 loss to the Denver Broncos.
+In Week 3, Hill had 17 carries for 97 yards and a season-high two touchdowns in a 17–29 loss to the Broncos.
 Hill's performance against the Broncos marked his seventh career game with multiple rushing touchdowns.
-On October 23, Hill had nine carries for a career-high 168 rushing yards and a touchdown in a 31–17 defeat of the Cleveland Browns.
-His touchdown came on a season-high 74 yard run.
+On October 23, Hill had nine carries for a career-high 168 rushing yards and a touchdown in a 31–17 defeat of the Browns.
+His touchdown came on a season-high 74-yard run.
 The following week, Hill ran for 76 yards on 20 carries and a touchdown against the Washington Redskins.
-On December 11, Hill had 25 carries for 111 rushing yards and a touchdown in a win over the Cleveland Browns.
+On December 11, Hill had 25 carries for 111 rushing yards and a touchdown in a win over the Browns.
 Hill finished the 2016 season with 839 yards and nine touchdowns on 222 carries.